ternup/ternup.github.io/index.md

 Ternup ceased active operations in December 2016.

 Part of the Caddisfly team at Akvo now operate as [Foundation for Environmental Monitoring](http://ffem.io), a nonprofit company based in Bangalore, India, where they continue to build opensource products.
+This [post](http://akvo.org/blog/akvo-spins-off-environmental-sensor-organisation-ffem/) provides some context.